Contrast-Security-OSS/docs/content/installation/node/YAML-properties-node.md

   * **logger**:
     * **path**: Enable diagnostic logging by setting a path to a log file.
 While diagnostic logging hurts performance, it generates useful information for debugging Contrast.
 The value set here is the location to which the agent saves log output.
-If path starts with `/dev/` it will not create a rotated file.
+If the path starts with `/dev/`, it doesn't create a rotated file.
 If no log file exists at this location, the agent creates a file. <br> Example: */opt/Contrast/contrast.log* creates a log in the */opt/Contrast* directory, and rotates it automatically as needed.
     * **level**: Set the the log output level.
 Value options are `ERROR`, `WARN`, `INFO`, `DEBUG`, and `TRACE`.
     * **append**: Set to `false` for the agent to always create a new log file instead of appending and rolling.
     * **stdout**: Set to `false` for the agent to suppress output to STDOUT.